PhoenixPlexCode/PhoenixAdult.bundle/README.md

 Known Limitations
 -----------------
 Some sites do not have many high quality images that can be used as poster or background art.
 I have found the forums at [ViperGirls.to](https://linkthe.net/?https://www.vipergirls.to) to be a great resource for artwork in these situations.
-Some sites do not work on Linux installations of Plex.
-Workarounds have been found, but unfortunately this issue lies mostly with the differences in code between Plex Server for Windows and Plex Server for Linux.

 Change Log/Updates
 ------------------